ajour/ajour/README.md

 **_macOS won't let me open the app, what should I do?_**

 Instead of double clicking it, right click and choose "Open".
 That should successfully open Ajour.

+**_What requirements does Ajour have?_**
+Windows: DX12 or Vulkan
+Linux: Vulkan
+macOS: Metal

+If you are having problems with these requirements, then try the OpenGL build.

 **_Where does Ajour store its configuration?_**